carmichaeljr/nvim/README.md

 # NeovimConfig
-My neovim config files so I can use them everywhere
+My neovim config files so I can use them everywhere.

 ## Installation